Monitor Requests

 "reasoning_mode": "hybrid"

-}Advanced Configuration: Custom Categories and Additional Parameters
+}Advanced Configuration: Custom Rules and Additional Parameters

 You can customize monitoring behavior using additional parameters: